samyak1903/kubernetes-trainbooking-app/README.md

 Kubernetes Two-Tier Train Booking Application
-This project demonstrates the deployment of a multi-tier application on Google Kubernetes Engine (GKE).
+This project demonstrates the deployment of a multi-tier application Kubernetes Engine.
 The architecture consists of a Java Spring Boot REST API that connects to a MySQL database, all managed by Kubernetes.

 This project was created to fulfill the requirements of the NAGP 2025 Home Assignment.